GTLugo/win64-rs/README.md

 ## Hand-crafted idiomatic Rust wrappers for Win32

-The idea for this library is to offer safer wrappers for the `windows` and `windows-sys` crates that still offer low-level control.
+The idea for this library is to offer safer wrappers for the `windows` and `windows-sys` crates that offer low-level control while also helping to prevent invalid states.

 ```rs
 use win64::{Error, dpi::PhysicalSize, user::*};